 Understanding Your Child’s Social Confidence

 All parents want their children to be confident as learners and in navigating life – socially, sports and attitude to risk.
+As they know, confidence breeds success and more confidence.
 What they might not recognize, is that these different areas of life are often related.
 In particular, a lack of confidence in learning, a child’s most practiced and used skill, will often spill over into a lack of social confidence.

 There are two reasons for this:

 - The same cognitive delays that can hold back learning also impact listening and conversation skills in the playground, for instance.

 - Repeated failure and frustration erodes self-esteem in a way that impacts your child’s approach to everything.

 Seeing Delays First in Social Skills

 Sometimes learning issues are hard to identify in the first 6-8 years of life.
 Children know they need to be good readers and good learners, they want to please, and so they can be very creative in covering up underlying difficulties.
 They might do this by acting out, avoidance or just be developing a guessing strategy that is good enough early on.